lanwin/esphome_samsung_ac/readme.md

 1. **Deploy and Boot:**
    - Deploy the configured firmware to your ESP device.
-   - After deploying, power on the device.
+   - After deploying, power on the ESP.

 1. **Check the Log:**
    - Monitor the log output of your ESPHome device.
 You should see yellow log messages indicating the reception of data packets.